redoio/resentencing_data_initiative/README.md

 A data model to determine eligibility for resentencing

 What it is:
-- A deterministic model with a rules-based framework established by legal experts and district attorney offices
+- A deterministic model with a rules-based framework established by legal experts and District Attorney offices
 - Easily interpretable and explainable
 - Responsive to user requests, i.e. an attorney can request changes to the eligibility criteria and see updated results
 - A tool that increases the efficiency and productivity of attorneys

 What it is not:
 - A blackbox prediction model
-- The decisionmaker or selector for which cases end up being resentenced
+- The decisionmaker for which cases are ultimately resentenced

 ## Execution

 Running the data model for the prison population:
 - Leveraging an AWS EC2 instance on Stanford secure servers
 - Ingest all of the demographics and offenses of individuals in California Department of Corrections and Rehabilitation (CDCR) custody
-- Execute the model
+- Execute the eligibility model
 - Provide attorneys easy-to-understand profiles of eligible individuals
-- Re-run when new data on the population is available from the district attorney's office
+- Re-run when new data on the population is available from the District Attorney's office

 # Data

-The raw data for the model comes from the Three Strikes Project and the participating district attorney offices.
+The raw data for the model comes from the Three Strikes Project and the participating District Attorney offices.
 We utilize the following information on the prison population from these datasets:

 ## (a).
 Current commitments<br>
 Information on an invidual's offenses that they are currently serving time for.